 - Daily active users and monthly active users

 3. Examples of mobile app objectives and their metrics

-The truth is, acquisition is the easy part of growing a mobile app when compared to activation, retention, revenue and referral (AARRR) – all others make up what’s known as Dave McClure’s famous pirate metrics model.
+The truth is, the acquisition is the easy part of growing a mobile app when compared to activation, retention, revenue, and referral (AARRR) – all others make up what’s known as Dave McClure’s famous pirate metrics model.